Brabham BT62: Motorsport

 Will Powell driving the Brabham BT62 at Brands Hatch.

 The BT62 made its racing debut in the infamous 'Into the Night' race at Brands Hatch, competing in the 2019 Britcar Endurance Championship on the 9th and 10 November.
 On the 21st of October, it was announced that David Brabham and Will Powell will pilot the car in the races.
 The car started from pole position in the first race and eventually won its first ever race outing.
-In the next race, on Sunday, Will Powell lead the field away before a safety car came out.
+In the next race, on Sunday, Will Powell led the field away before a safety car came out.
 The BT62 pitted with an alternator problem, he rejoined the race initially but the car eventually retired, only completing 17 laps.
 The BT62 Competition ran in the 2020 Britcar Endurance Championship driven by reigning champion Paul Bailey, alongside British GT4 and Britcar champion Ross Wylie, who is also Brabham Automotive's development driver.
 This was the first customer-purchased BT62 to race in motorsport.
 In the South Island Endurance Series in New Zealand, owner Dwayne Carter and three-time Supercars Champion Shane van Gisbergen raced a Brabham BT62 at Euromarque Motorsport Park in a 3 hour endurance race, but had a right rear wheel come off on the second lap and returned to the track over 30 laps down an hour into the race, before retiring the car later on in the race before van Gisbergen could even turn a lap.

 The front of the BT62 in the garage.

 The rear of the BT62 in the garage.

 The rear wing of the BT62 in the garage.

 The BT62 on the Brabham Straight at Brands Hatch.

 Brabham BT63

-In 2021 a detuned evolution of the BT62 was announced as the BT63.
+In 2021, a detuned evolution of the BT62 was announced as the BT63.
 The car is a racing specification car eligible for GT2 regulations.
-The engine capacity was reduced to 5.2 litres with a reduced power output of 441 kW at 7,700 rpm and 490 lbft of torque at 6,200 rpm.
-The car, known specifically as the Brabham BT63 GT2 is heavier, over 1250 kg.
+The engine capacity was reduced to 5.2 litres, with a reduced power output of 441 kW at 7,700 rpm and 490 lbft of torque at 6,200 rpm.
+The car, known specifically as the Brabham BT63 GT2, is heavier, at over 1250 kg.
 The aim is to meet the requirements of a 2:1 power to weight ratio mandated by GT2 regulations.
 The BT63 made its racing debut at Circuit Paul Ricard on October 1, 2021 in the 2021 GT2 European Series run by High Class Racing.